phalcon/documentation/docs/di.md

 ### Inspecting and Discarding the Shared-Instance Cache

-`Phalcon\Mvc\Di` exposes two methods that operate on the shared-instance cache directly, independent of the service-definition registry:
+`Phalcon\Di\Di` exposes two methods that operate on the shared-instance cache directly, independent of the service-definition registry:

 - `hasShared(string $name): bool` - returns `true` when `getShared()` has already materialized an instance for the given name.
 This is different from `has()`, which reports on the *definition* registry: a service can be registered (so `has()` returns `true`) without yet having been resolved (so `hasShared()` returns `false`).
 - `removeShared(string $name): void` - drops the cached shared instance for `$name` while leaving the service definition intact.
 The next call to `getShared($name)` will resolve a fresh instance.

 Both methods are alias-aware.

 The primary use case is fork-based multi-process workers (`pcntl_fork()`, queue worker pools, etc.).
 A parent process typically creates database connections, Redis handles, or other resource objects and caches them in the DI.
 When the parent forks, the child inherits those handles by virtue of memory copy, but the underlying sockets and file descriptors are shared between parent and child - usually not what you want.
 The child needs to discard the inherited connection and open its own:

 ```php
 <?php